-- We remain focused on bottom-up stock selection, while avoiding large sector over- and under-weights.
-We believe our ESG integration approach will serve as a “flywheel” to drive performance over time as investors focus on the opportunities and risks arising from the transition to a more sustainable economy.
+- Despite these economic challenges, we remain focused on bottom-up stock selection, emphasizing companies that have durable business models with growth and valuation drivers.
+We believe our investment approach, which seamlessly integrates fundamental and ESG analysis, will serve as a “flywheel” to drive performance over time as investors focus on the opportunities and risks arising from the transition to a more sustainable economy.

 Figures include reinvested dividends, capital gains distributions, and changes in principal value.

 4The inception date for the Pax Large Cap Fund Institutional Class and the Investor Class is December 16, 2016.

 As of 5/1/19 prospectus, total annual Pax Large Cap Fund operating expenses, gross of any fee waivers or reimbursements (excluding Acquired Fund fees and expenses), for Investor Class and Institutional Class shares are 0.96% and 0.70%, respectively.

 XOther: ETFs (for short-term cash mgmt. purposes) and Cash & Equivalents.

 Past performance is no guarantee of future results.